 PSYC 361 — Psychology in Film (3)

 Filmmakers and television producers have been able to capture important areas of psychological experience through the shows they create.
-We will analyze important psychological themes as captured on ﬁ lm and television including such topics as characteristics of psychotherapy and mental illness, prejudice and discrimination, interpersonal attraction and relationship dissolution, aggression and violence, child development, coping mechanisms, and personality change and cultural reﬂections of gender.
+We will analyze important psychological themes as captured on ﬁlm and television including such topics as characteristics of psychotherapy and mental illness, prejudice and discrimination, interpersonal attraction and relationship dissolution, aggression and violence, child development, coping mechanisms, and personality change and cultural reﬂections of gender.
 Students may apply this course toward a minor in Latin American Studies by completing a relevant course project that is approved by the instructor.

 PSYC 365 — Cognitive Psychology (3)

 Introduction to theories and research in cognitive psychology.
 Topics will include: perceptual organization, information processing, cognitive development, relationships between sensory analysis, perception, memory, learning, language, and problem solving.
 Students will also learn application of these topics to multiple career settings including business and therapy.
-Prerequisite CORE 154 or approval of instructor.

 PSYC 385 — Honors Seminar (3)

 This course is designed for students intending to pursue an Honors Thesis (PSYC 485).
 The seminar will review basic principles and research design and analysis.
 Students will be introduced to research being conducted in the Department of Psychology, and they will choose their Honors Thesis Faculty Advisor.
 Students will develop their thesis project to include a literature review of their topic and a method section specifying the design and procedures for conducting the research.
-Prerequisite PSYC 335.
+Prerequisite: PSYC 221.

 PSYC 391 — Topical Seminar (3)

 A course offered periodically, in an area of expertise by a member of the department.
 The course will concentrate on a topical area such as the psychology of violent crime; psychobiology; counseling adults; art therapy; child and adolescent psychopathology; etc. Student must take the same topical seminar to replace a previous topical seminar course failing (F) grade.

 PSYC 395 — Supervised Readings (3)